MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/authentication-context-example.md

 With [Azure Active Directory authentication context (preview)](/azure/active-directory/conditional-access/concept-conditional-access-cloud-apps#configure-authentication-contexts), you can enforce more stringent access conditions when users access SharePoint sites that have a sensitivity label applied.

-Authentication contexts are used with sensitivity labels to connect Azure AD conditional access policies to labeled sites.
+Authentication contexts are used with sensitivity labels to connect [Azure AD conditional access policies](/azure/active-directory/conditional-access/overview) to labeled sites.

 > [!NOTE]
-> If you do not use sensitivity labels with SharePoint sites, you can directly apply an authentication context to a given SharePoint site by using the [Set-SPOSite](/powershell/module/sharepoint-online/set-sposite) PowerShell cmdlet.
+> If you don't use sensitivity labels with SharePoint sites, you can directly apply an authentication context to a SharePoint site by using the [Set-SPOSite](/powershell/module/sharepoint-online/set-sposite) PowerShell cmdlet.

 Setting up an authentication context for labeled sites requires these basic steps: